Category: Uncategorized

 Here’s a link to a story about some students of something called “mechatronics” (<grouchy old man>Seems like RO-botics to me, at least that’s what we called it back in the day…</grouchy old man>) who have made a robot to play a guitar.

-Soon, all those ovrepaid, union slaves to the assembly line of pop will . . . → Read More: Git-ar
+Soon, all those ovrepaid, union slaves to the assembly line of pop will be out of work as automation replaces them and the industry moves to Mexico.

 Spent the day doing phase two of that for which yesterday was phase one.
 We parallelized.
 We tuned.
 We tweaked, and we timed.
 We found stupid bugs up and down the chain, and we removed them.
 We automated.
 We timed again.
 0.26 seconds per compound/CPU, for those who are keeping track.